fromgodd/makurust/README.md

 chmod a+x ./makurust
 ./makurust filename.md
 ```
 As a result, an HTML page will be created from the given Markdown file.
-If the output file already exists, it will be overwritten.
+If the output file already exists, it will be overwritten.<br>

+Makurust was build using third party library - `pulldown-cmark = "0.9.2"`
 ## Building from source
 1. Clone the Makurust repository using Git: